 To keep proper grammar usage fresh in your students’ minds, they should practice frequently.
 This doesn’t need to be a full grammar lesson; a quick warm-up can do the trick.

-You can give your students a variety of errors to correct: word choice, word order, punctuation, passive vs active voice, capitalization, modals, etc. You can give them a worksheet if you have time to prepare it.
+You can give your students a variety of errors to correct: word choice, subject and verb agreement, word order, punctuation, passive vs active voice, capitalization, modals, etc. You can give them a worksheet if you have time to prepare it.
 Otherwise, put a few sentences up on the PowerPoint and students can write the correct sentence or passage in their notebooks.

 Editing and proof-reading makes an excellent ESL warm-up activity for kids as well as adults.
 It can take only a minute, or up to 10, depending on how difficult you make it.
 This activity can also reinforce a huge number of concepts—spelling, punctuation, grammar, vocabulary, etc. Just about anything really!